Links on Android Authority may earn us a commission. Learn more.

 Intel is a veteran in the CPU, and as such, it has a much more diverse range of offerings.
 There’s an Intel chip at pretty much every price range and often more than just one.
 While it has always been and continues to be not the best value-for-money choice, it has some interesting CPUs to offer.

 When it comes to the higher end of Intel CPUs, we have three series depending upon exactly how high-end you want to go.
 At the very top are the Intel Core X-series CPUs, which are the fully unlocked versions of the Core i9 flagship chips from Intel.
-Currently, at the top of the lineup is the Intel Core i9-10900X.
+Currently, at the top of the lineup is the Intel Core i9-10980XE.
+Intel recently unveiled its latest 12th generation of CPUs, dubbed Alder Lake.

-The X-series has not gotten the 11th generation treatment yet.
-However, the Core i9 and i7 ranges have new 11th gen CPUs.
-The current i9 flagship is the Core i9-11900K, which is on a 14nm process.
-In the i7 range, you have the fresh-off-the-press Core i7-11700K.
-The 11th gen i9 and i7 lineups have several variants each to pick from, so there’s plenty of options.
+The X-series has not gotten the 11th or 12th generation treatment yet.
+However, the Core i9 and i7 ranges have new 12th gen CPUs.
+The current i9 flagship is the Core i9-12900K, which is on a new 10nm process called Intel 7.
+In the i7 range, you have the fresh-off-the-press Core i7-12700K.
+The 12th Gen i9 and i7 lineups have only two variants each to pick from, but we expect more SKUs to be released later.

 Mid-range and budget CPU entries

 Intel’s mid-range and budget options have a wider range of offerings as well, starting with Core i5 and i3.
-With the 11th gen treatment, there are several new additions to Intel’s already strong midrange.
-The i5-11600K and the i3-1115G4 are leading the lineup.
+With the 11th gen treatment, Intel’s already strong midrange got several new additions.
+The 12th gen added two new SKUs to the i5 range.
+The i5-12600K and the i3-1115G4 are leading the lineup.
 Many CPU SKUs in these ranges, combined with better availability than AMD’s offerings, make for some serious considerations for balanced rigs.

 On the lower end, we have the Pentium series.
-Pentium Gold and Silver, both of which have gotten the 11th generation updates.
+Pentium Gold and Silver, both of which have gotten the 11th generation updates, with 12th generation refreshes yet to come.
 Supplementing these are the Celeron G series chips, which make for super-tight budget builds.
 Intel’s multiple low-budget SKUs mean that there are many options to choose from, unlike AMD’s handful.

 Xeon server CPUs, embedded processors, storage, networking, and more